revitron/revitron/README.md

 # Revitron

-A python wrapper for the Revit API to be used as a pyRevit extension
+A python wrapper for the Revit API to be used as a pyRevit extension.

 ![GitHub](https://img.shields.io/github/license/revitron/revitron?color=222222)
 ![GitHub top language](https://img.shields.io/github/languages/top/revitron/revitron?color=222222)